24gyanvi/Image_Restoration/README.md

 # Conclusion
 After running our dataset through different models, we saw that only few models shows the best result in each section.
 This section contains the final model for Denoising and Deblurring respectively.
 <br/>
-We performed Denoising on two different types of noises, Salt & Pepper and Gaussian Noise.
+We performed Denoising on two different types of noises, Salt & Pepper and Gaussian Noise and Deblurring on Gaussian Blur.
+## Denoising
-## Salt and Pepper Noise
+### Salt and Pepper Noise
 For Salt and Pepper Noise, Autoencoders turned out to be the best fit.
 The dataset used contains 51 images.
 This dataset was created by inducing salt-pepper noise randomly all over.
 PSNR of 33.14 in case of Autoencoders was quite satisfactory as compared to the other models, and SSIM of 0.926 was also good.
-We got the desirable results of denoising salt and pepper noise by the Autoencoders model.
+We got the desirable results of denoising Salt and Pepper Noise by the Autoencoders Model.
 The results for the same are shown in the figure 1.
 <br/>
 ![S P_Acc (1)](https://user-images.githubusercontent.com/88244007/140639361-f526c75d-072c-4d0a-8915-d814417f748f.png)
 ![download](https://user-images.githubusercontent.com/88244007/140639375-8e2e96a5-73fc-4b80-9b41-cbceff0826ff.png)
 </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 1:  Salt and Pepper Noise on Autoencoders
 <br/>
-The above graphs shows the Accuracy vs Epoch and Loss vs Epoch respectively for the autoencoders models.
+The above graphs shows the Accuracy vs Epoch and Loss vs Epoch respectively for the Autoencoders Models.
 Below are the images before and after running the model.
 One can see the different between the noisy image, denoised image and the ground truth respectively.
 <br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;